cgore2/CSC-4330-Tactics-Game/Software Design Document.md

 The navigation is based on the keyboards inputs from the respective windows computer.
 The buttons used will be the z, x and arrow buttons of the keyboard to move the selector.
 By using the keyboard, the user can select the dropdown and button boxes available for navigating the game.
 This allows an easy way to enter and exit the game at any given time.
 The z acts as a backspace and will access the current menus back button such as shut down in the main menu.
 Meanwhile the x acts as select.
 Finally, the arrow keys act exactly as expected in that they move up, down, left and right when possible.

 ####2.5 Menu Interface
 The various Interfaces are vital for game navigation.
 The Main menu is essentially a stop on the way to the destination of the 2D tile map.
 From the Main menu the buttons include an "exit game" button, and a "skirmish" button.
 Once in the skirmish menu the game allows for the selection of difficulty, and unit types of (dolphins or sharks).
-Finally, the actual game is made up of a 2D tile map.
+Finally, the actual game is made up of a 2D tile map which allows the selection, movement, and attacking of and by sprites.

 ###3.
 Technical system architecture
 ####3.1.
 Overview